shader-slang/slang/docs/user-guide/07-targets.md

 D3D11 exposes two pipelines: rasterization and compute.

-The D3D11 rasterization pipeline can include up to five programmable stages, although some of them are optional:
+The D3D11 rasterization pipeline can include up to five programmable stages, although most of them are optional:

 * The `vertex` stage (VS) transforms vertex data loaded from memory